khofstadter/enhancingaudiodescription.com/README.md

 ### Home
 - more integrated mailing list signup form (without new page opening up)

-### Team
-- do we need a heading for Lewis and Morgan e.g. Honorary Mentions
-- should we add other people from the last advisory panel (EAD I) as honorary mentions?

-### Contact
-- shall we add/mention Mariana's Twitter handle?

 ### Output
 #### publications
-- ! add publications (journal and conference as well?) as new posts (individual files) with links to the Output page
+- ! add publications (journals and maybe conferences as well - gradually as there are many) as new posts (individual files) with links to the Output page

 #### podcasts
 - SoundCloud mini-player still not working